BethMassi/VolumeMount/LIFECYCLE.md

 ### When to Use Development Mode

-- Writing and testing new features
+- Writing and designing new features
 - Debugging application issues
 - Database schema changes and migrations
 - Performance profiling with telemetry